-Same as the main Rail Pass, these also can be purchased online from the Voyagin multilingual website.
-In addition, on Voyagin website you can book tours, activities, events and restaurants in popular destinations in Japan as well as several other countries.
-Below are most popular regional passes:
+Same as the main Rail Pass, these also can be purchased online from the multilingual Rakuten Travel Experiences website.
+In addition, on Rakuten Travel Experiences website you can book tours, activities, events and restaurants in popular destinations in Japan as well as 30 other countries.
+Below are the most popular regional passes in Japan:

 Japan Rail Pass Exceptions